-Net income (loss) per share is computed by dividing net income by the weighted-average number of shares of ordinary shares outstanding during the period.
-We have not considered the effect of the warrants sold in the Public Offering and Private Placement to purchase an aggregate of 15,446,522 shares in the calculation of diluted loss per share, since the exercise of the warrants are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.
+We have two classes of shares: Class A ordinary shares and Class B ordinary shares.
+Income and losses are shared pro rata between the two classes of shares.
+Net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted-average number of ordinary shares outstanding during the periods.
+We have not considered the effect of the warrants sold in the Initial Public Offering and the Private Placement to purchase an aggregate of 15,446,522, of the Company's Class A ordinary shares in the calculation of diluted net income (loss) per share, because their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
+As a result, diluted net income (loss) per share is the same as basic net income (loss) per share for the period from January 13, 2021 (inception) through March 31, 2021.
+Accretion associated with the Class A ordinary shares subject to possible redemption is excluded from earnings per share as the redemption value approximates fair value.